pravallika-boppana/College-Seat-Allocation-System/README.md

         a.
 Stream consists of “Students preference to colleges” information.
 You can assume that this stream of data keeps flowing into your system for few days(Counselling period).
         b.
 Assume you have a large file with Student details with ranks
         c.
 Assume you have a large file with College details including the seats per branch.
     2. Process : System should allocate seats to students based on their preference and rank.
-System should also maintain in-  memory DS to handle the APIs consistently.
+System should also maintain in-memory DS to handle the APIs consistently.
     3. Output : System should provide the APIs that can give the below details
         a.
 Given a student ID, provide the seat allocation
         b.
 Return the topX desirable colleges